Welcome to Your Refinancing Superpower Journey!

 The 5-Step Path to Refinancing Success

 Ready to take control of your financial journey?
-Follow this simple checklist to ensure a smooth refinancing process:1 Check Your Credit Score: Request your free credit report at [AnnualCreditReport.com](https://www.annualcreditreport.com).
+Follow this simple checklist to ensure a smooth refinancing process, while keeping the credit score impact on refinancing in mind:1 Check Your Credit Score: Request your free credit report at [AnnualCreditReport.com](https://www.annualcreditreport.com).
 Look for errors, such as incorrect late payments or account balances, and dispute them promptly.

 2 Lower Your Debt-to-Income Ratio (DTI): Pay off small debts (like credit cards) to improve your DTI.
 Even a slight reduction can make a big difference in how lenders view your application.